(one synonym : Macroglossa kanita Swinhoe, 1892)

 The adult moth is brown with a pale band across each forewing, and broad yellow band across each hindwing.

-The species is found across south-east Asia, including
+The species is found as various subspecies across south-east Asia, including

 Further reading :